April 1, 2025

 Is Descript good for video editing?

-Descript is a great choice for video editing, particularly for creators who value streamlined, text-based editing.
+Descript is a great choice for video editing for beginners, particularly for creators who value streamlined, text-based editing.
 You can use it to edit video by editing the transcript—an excellent choice for dialogue-heavy projects.
-Descript also includes features such as screen recording, multi-track editing, and automatic subtitles to help creators manage multiple tasks in one place.
+Descript also includes features such as screen recording, multi-track editing, Green Screen, Studio Sound, and automatic subtitles to help creators manage multiple tasks in one place.

 How do you transcribe using Descript?

 To transcribe using Descript, upload your audio or video file to the platform, and Descript will automatically convert it to text.
-Alternatively, select the Options menu (three dots icon) to the right of the file’s name, and select Transcribe file.
+If your audio has more than one speaker, Descript will identify and label each person.
+Alternatively, select the Options menu (three dots icon) to the right of the file's name, and select Transcribe file.

 Bani Kaur